But even the best windbreakers can start to look a little dirty after awhile. So how do you wash them without ruining them? Keep reading to find out!

 First, consider the type of fabric your windbreaker is made from.
 If it is a synthetic fabric, you will want to use a detergent that is designed specifically for synthetic fabrics.

-If it is a natural fiber such as wool or cotton, you can use a general-purpose detergent.
+You can use a general-purpose detergent if it is a natural fiber such as wool or cotton.

-Second, consider the level of dirt and grime that has built up on your windbreaker.
+Second, consider the dirt and grime that has built up on your windbreaker.
 If it is only lightly soiled, you can use a mild detergent.
-However, if it is heavily soiled, you will need to use a heavier-duty detergent.
+However, if it is heavily soiled, you must use a heavier-duty detergent.

 Finally, consider any special care instructions that may be included with your windbreaker.
 Some fabrics require special care, and using the wrong type of detergent can damage the fabric.